 The alliance seemed to be a beneficial solution.
 From the point of view of the Romans, the Goths offered military support, greater income to the state and, in the long run, food supplies.
 In return, the Goths received land for cultivation and security guaranteed by the Empire.
 An effective alliance could guarantee stabilization in the region for many years.
 By order of the emperor, numerous transport units were delivered for the Goths to migrate effectively.
 However, as Ammianus Marcellinus recalls, the Goths did not follow the instructions and crossed the river en masse, which led to numerous drownings and chaos.
 According to Edward Gibbon, finally almost a million Goths, including 200,000 warriors, settled in Moesia.
 By comparison, Eunapius, a 4th-century Greek writer, gives the figure of 200,000, including civilians.

 However, aside from the exact numbers, surely a great number of barbarians soon appeared within the Roman borders.
 The new arrivals, however, encouraged greedy Roman officials and tax collectors to take advantage of the situation.
 Life was deliberately made more difficult for the newcomers, valuables were demanded and access to food was made difficult.
 Roman authorities failed to deliver food for the Goths and aroused negative emotions.
 All valuables, and even wives and daughters, were forced to be handed over to private persons.
 The Goths, despite numerous evidence of ill-treatment by the Romans, avoided open combat.
-Envoys were sent to the emperor with requests for good treatment and fulfillment of obligations.
+Envoys were sent to the emperor with requests for good treatment and fulfilment of obligations.
 Here, especially the Roman leaders from these areas should be negatively mentioned: Maximus and General Lupicinius.